 Designing an innovative, concise menu is truly an art form, but there are so many tools (and tricks!) you can utilize to attract guests to the items and areas you want to highlight, it’s not the daunting task it may seem to be.

-Fresh off 11 months’ worth of menu design and development for the opening of DC restaurant consulting client Farmers Fishers Bakers (FFB) in November 2012, VSAG’s Dan Simons and his team were featured in a Washington City Paper article, where he offered his take on menu development and the ‘magic’ behind it all.
+Fresh off nearly a year of menu design and development for the opening of DC restaurant consulting client Farmers Fishers Bakers (FFB) in November 2012, VSAG’s Dan Simons and his team were featured in a Washington City Paper article, where he offered his take on menu development and the ‘magic’ behind it all.

 Part of the formatting process he says, begins with drawing a big “X” on the page.
 “You want to save the corners and the center as the ‘sweet spots,’ says Dan.
 “For example, since sushi plays a big part of the FFB menu, we put it in a prime menu position: The upper left corner – with a box around it – to really make it stand out.”